ai03-2725/receptionist-discord-roles-bot/README.md

 # Receptionist
-A simple Discord bot that handles self-role-assigning.
+A simple Discord bot for self-role-assigning.

 ### Currently in progress